MitchZinck/sm-builder/README.md

 Finished
 --------
 - Download content and store from reddit (v.redd.it, i.imgur.com, i.redd.it)
+  - Uses youtube-dl and ffmpeg
-- MySQL storing and retrieving of Instagram accounts
+- MySQL storing and retrieving of Instagram account info
+- MySQL storage of content
-- Instagram follow, post picture, post story and post video.
+- Follow user, post picture, post story and post video all supported.
 - Automatic schedule for retrieving content from reddit and posting to Instagram
 - Supports unlimited accounts

 Blockage
 --------
-As I finished the first major build of this project I found out that Instagram recently (10/9/2018) came down hard on any form of botting.
+As I finished the first beta build of this project I found out that Instagram recently (10/9/2018) came down hard on any form of botting.
 I did not plan to gain followers or spam, just post content but was still met with bans and phone verification blocks.
-It seems that this project will have to end here due to the blockage of non-human Instagram accounts.
+It seems that this project will have to end here due to Instagram blocking non-humans.
 Lots of work was done and it was a fun journey!